-ISSUES FOR CONSIDERATION: DEPARTMENT RESPONSE TO SUPERVISOR WIENER'S MEMO
+ISSUES FOR CONSIDERATION ON OCTOBER 19, 2011: SUPERVISOR WIENER'S MEMO

-Department Staff has the Memos from Supervisor Wiener (attached as Exhibit C) outlining suggested amendments to Articles 10 and 11 of the Planning Code.
-The following specific points in response to the Supervisor Wiener Memo provided the basis for a discussion at the HPC's October 5th public hearing.
+Department Staff has reviewed the Memo from Supervisor Wiener outlining suggested amendments to Articles 10 and 11 of the Planning Code.
+The following specific points in response to the Supervisor Wiener Memo provided the basis for a discussion at the October 5th public hearing.

-1. SECTION 1002: POWERS AND DUTIES OF THE PLANNING DEPARTMENT AND THE HISTORIC PRESERVATION COMMISSION, (September 7, and October 13, 2011 Memos)
+1. SECTION 1002: POWERS AND DUTIES OF THE PLANNING DEPARTMENT AND THE HISTORIC PRESERVATION COMMISSION,

-The amended language in Supervisor Wiener's memo dated September 7, 2011 would require community or Board of Supervisors approval of the initiation of all historic resource surveys.
+The amended language would require community or Board of Supervisors approval of the initiation of all historic resource surveys.
 Because historic resource surveys are generally associated with broader long-range community planning efforts, the amended language would require the Department to obtain property owner and Board of Supervisor approval prior to proposing any zoning changes or evaluating any long-range planning efforts for compliance with the California Environmental Quality Act (CEQA).